Parkkeo1/CS-Py/README.md

 12/22/17: Switch to Flask successful (I think).
 Will be implementing SQLite3 DB functionality instead of using Flask-Session.
 TODO: put received data into pandas dataframe, then insert dataframe contents into sql table.
 Create DB file.

 12/23/17: Previous day's goals accomplished; POST data is put into pandas dataframes and then inserted into SQLite DB tables accordingly: per_round_data and per_map_data.
+Also made some preliminary frontend changes to set up for the todo.
 TODO: Work on front-end; auto-refreshing display page for live match stats?
 Maybe also work on statistical analysis & visualizations using the ideas above.